-In the following differential diagnoses you should bear in mind that these and trigger points are not mutually exclusive.
+With the following differential diagnoses, you should bear in mind that these and trigger points are not mutually exclusive.
 That means they can coexist.

-A dental abscess can manifest itself in pain which is very similar to the pain caused by tensions in the buccinator.
+A dental abscess can manifest through pain which is very similar to the pain caused by tensions in the buccinator.

 Temporomandibular joint dysfunction/TMD often shows similar symptoms to those caused by trigger points in this muscle.